Her smile can light up a room. She is my everything and I will protect her.

 McKinley was born on March 31st 2014.
 She was to come into this world with severe medical issues involving her brain not developing correctly.
 Her Corpus Callosum portion in her brain did not develop like it should causing some major neurological difficulties.
 She was diagnosed with a VSD heart defect at 3 months old causing failure to thrive issues.
 She has been followed by multiple doctors.

-If you have a child with special needs of any kind hang in there, you got this.
-Each day is a struggle and a battle within as a parent, at times I want to fall apart and its OK to be upset but be strong it makes a difference.
+If you have a child with additional needs of any kind hang in there, you got this.
+Each day is a battle within as a parent, at times I want to fall apart and its OK to be upset but be strong it makes a difference.
 McKinley has a wonderful family who loves her and supports her and each day we try to do whats best for her, but it’s not easy and we learn a lot each day…

 “It’s not our disabilities, It’s our abilities that count.”